soopercorp/cloudapp-rb/README.md

     TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This is a fork of a couple of scripts.
-From what I can tell, @holman's script (https://github.com/holman/dotfiles/blob/master/bin/cloudapp) is unlicensed.
+This is a fork of a couple of scripts. @holman's script (https://github.com/holman/dotfiles/blob/master/bin/cloudapp) is MIT Licensed.

 Its fork (by @aashay) has the following license.
 It can be found at https://github.com/aashay/Cloudapp#readme